opentdf/platform/docs/configuration.md

 3. **Group Claim**: The claim in the OIDC token that should be used to find the group claims.
 4. **Map (Deprecated)**: Mapping between policy roles and IdP roles.
 4. **Extension**: Policy that will extend the builtin policy
 4. **CSV**: The authorization policy in CSV format.
-This will override builtin policy.
+This will override the builtin policy.
 5. **Model**: The Casbin policy model.
 This should only be set if you have a deep understanding of how casbin works.

 #### Configuration in opentdf-example.yaml